 If they’re fathers, they’ve gained a new appreciation for people in general.
 If they lost a wife, they understand how limited time really is.
 And if they’ve just spent their years observing the world, they know the true importance of kindness and generosity.
 Men over 50 still have years before they fall into the “grumpy old man” category.
 Perhaps with your influence, they’ll never have to reach that stage.

-Single men over 50 have their own set of challenges, but if you’re interested in dating or maintaining a good friendship with someone who fits the bill, it’ll likely be one of the most genuine connections you’ll have.
+Single men over 50 have their own set of challenges, but if you’re interested in dating an older man or maintaining a good friendship with someone who fits the bill, it’ll likely be one of the most genuine connections you’ll have.